-Using an external Security Assertion Markup Language (SAML) Version 2-capable identity provider (IdP), the identity router can automatically authenticate users who access protected applications while they are authenticated to the SAML IdP.
+Using an external SAML Version 2 SSO Agent identity provider (IdP), the identity router can automatically authenticate users who access protected applications while they are authenticated to the SAML IdP.
 This allows the users to bypass the portal logon page when accessing the RSA SecurID Access Application Portal or a custom portal to access SAML-enabled applications.
 As part of the process to configure this functionality, you must add a SAML 2 generic identity provider.

 Before you begin